-The CRISIL Ratings methodology for rating solar power projects involves extensive analysis of all the pertinent risk factors.
+The Crisil Ratings methodology for rating solar power projects involves extensive analysis of all the pertinent risk factors.
 The analysis focuses on the adequacy and stability of cash flow for debt servicing, and considers the risk mitigation initiatives the SPV has set in place for factors that impact cash flow adequacy and stability.
-In addition, CRISIL Ratings may factor in parent/group support or external credit enhancement in the form of guarantees (partial or full) when assigning credit ratings.
-The criteria for parent/group support and for evaluating partial guarantee instruments are covered under other articles on the CRISIL Ratings' website.
+In addition, Crisil Ratings may factor in parent/group support or external credit enhancement in the form of guarantees (partial or full) when assigning credit ratings.
+The methodologies for parent/group support and for evaluating partial guarantee instruments are covered under other criteria on the Crisil Ratings' website.

-Rating criteria for wind power projects6
+Rating methodology for wind power projects